smncd/smncd/README.md

 ## What I'm currently up to

-Priviliged to work with great people wanting a better world.
-Currently @sirosfoundation and elsewhere.
+Priviliged to work with great people wanting a kinder world.
+Currently @ [SIROS Foundation](https://github.com/sirosfoundation) and elsewhere.

 ## More about me
 Check out my [portfolio!](https://smn.codes)